llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 # Validation with Firefox

-Firefox provides an amazing testbench to evaluate the impact of compiler changes.
+Firefox provides an amazing test bench to evaluate the impact of compiler changes.
 Indeed, with more than 12MLOC of C/C++ and 3MLOC of Rust built using PGO/LTO and [XLTO][XLTO], most of the important cases are covered.